Vikash-8090-Yadav/OneDAao/README.md

 ```bash
 npm start
 ```
-Open your web browser and visit the URL SHOWING IN UR TERMINAL to interact with the Trasur Dao
+Open your web browser and visit the URL SHOWING IN UR TERMINAL to interact with the One Dao

 <br>